Marvin Hayes (painter)

-Marvin Hayes is an American painter and illustrator, working primarily in egg tempera and copperplate etchings.
+Marvin Everett Hayes is an American painter and illustrator, working primarily in egg tempera and copperplate etchings.

 Early life and education

-Marvin Everett Hayes was born on September 30, 1939 in Canton, Mississippi.
-Before he was 2, his family moved to Orange, Texas, where his father, Aubrey, was stationed with the Navy during World War II.
-Shortly after the war, he moved to Hamshire, Texas with his parents and older brother.
+Hayes was born on September 30, 1939, in Canton, Mississippi.
+Before he was two, his family moved to Orange, Texas, where his father, Aubrey, was stationed with the Navy during World War II.
+Shortly after the war, he moved to Hamshire, Texas, with his parents and older brother.
 His mother, Myrtle, was a nurse.

 Hayes’ artistic talent was discovered and encouraged by Juanita Martin of Saratoga, his high school English teacher, and Mr. Bennett, an accountant for the rice dryer in Hamshire, and a wonderful painter who taught Hayes how to paint and took him to the Beaumont Art League for drawing classes.
 In 1958, Hayes graduated Hamshire-Fannett High School in Hamshire, Texas.

 Hayes was athletic.
 In 1958, he was recruited by legendary coach Bear Bryant and received a football scholarship to Texas A&M University.
 After only one season, he returned home to care for his sick mother and help his older brother through school.
 Hayes stayed out of school for a semester, then received an academic scholarship to Lamar University in 1960-63 and a job offer from Lamb Printing.
 In 1963, Hayes graduated Lamar University Magna Cum Laude, was Phi Beta Kappa, and national student editor of "Kappa Phi Magazine" (the honor fraternity for art students).
 From Lamar he went on scholarship to Columbia University in New York, where he was Meyer Schapiro’s assistant for three years.